Miracle of Love

 The Miracle of Love is a new religious movement based in Denver, Colorado.
 Miracle of Love now goes by the name Center of The Golden One.
-Until 2010, it was headed by two leaders, Kalindi La Gourasana and The Lady.
-The group's stated mission is to break people free from the cycle of birth and death and bring them home to God in this lifetime.
+Until 2010, it was headed by two leaders: Kalindi La Gourasana and The Lady.
+The group's stated goal is to "break people free from the cycle of birth and death and bring them home to God in this lifetime."
 The central guidance on how to do this derives from the teachings of the Gourasana.